humhub/humhub/protected/humhub/docs/guide/dev-content.md

 ## ContentContainer

 A [[humhub\modules\content\models\ContentContainer|ContentContainer]] in HumHub is the base concept for assigning content entries to a specific container instance (user or space).
-A [[humhub\modules\content\models\ContentContainer|ContentContainer]] is assigned with a unique guid, which is used in controllers to identify the context of its actions.
+Each [[humhub\modules\content\models\ContentContainer|ContentContainer]] is assigned with an unique guid, which is used in controllers to identify the context of its actions.

 Currently there are two types of ContentContainer:

 - [[humhub\modules\user\models\User|User]]